ojdunn/android-2048-game/README.md

 ### Kotlin

 Developed by JetBrains and officially endorsed by Google for Android Development, Kotlin compiles into Java bytecode for use on a JVM.
 It also works with Java code within the same and other files of a compiled project.
 Any Java libraries supported by Android should work with Kotlin.
 In addition, old Java code can be translated to Kotlin by Android Studio.

+In this project, an old java implementation of the model of mine (part of MVC used for that project: [link](https://github.com/ojdunn/2048-game)) for 2048 was re-used.

 ## Code plans